Philip Jordan shares six things he learnt while finding bees as part of the North East Bee Hunt in 2020.

 I’ve always liked seeing bees, especially in spring.
 Then I get distracted by bird ringing, monitoring nest boxes and doing butterfly surveys.
-This year, the coronavirus put a stop to all these activities.
-The North East Bee Hunt (NEBH) came at the perfect time.
+In 2020, the coronavirus put a stop to all these activities.
+The North East Bee Hunt came at the perfect time.
 Here are six things I’ve learnt.

 Don’t get stressed about identifying species

-For a start, the five target species chosen by the bee hunt are pretty distinctive.
+For a start, the eight target species chosen by the bee hunt are pretty distinctive.
 Also, if you attach a photo to your record, an expert will check your identification.
-One of my first records was corrected from Tawny mining Bee (Andrena fulva) to Buffish Mining Bee (Andrena nigroaenea) as the tibia on the hind leg had orange hairs!
+One of my first records was corrected from Tawny Mining Bee (Andrena fulva) to Buffish Mining Bee (Andrena nigroaenea) as the tibia on the hind leg had orange hairs.

 Go beyond identification